MovalysMDK/mdk-project-template/README.md

 ## What is mdk-project-template?

-mdk-project-templates contains the project templates used by Movalys MDK to create a new MDK project.
+mdk-project-templates contains the project templates used by Movalys MDK to add a new mobile platform to a MDK project.
 Project templates are maven archetypes.

 ## Documentation